The cat and birds video shown below could have been taken on any day of the week, time of the year and the results would be much the same.

-My OH whistles for the magpies, the magpies recognize the whistle and literally appear out of nowhere, swooping down the street until the reach the front of the house.
+The magpie whisperer, whistles for the magpies.
+The magpies recognize the whistle and literally appear out of nowhere, swooping down the street until they reach the front of the house.

 It really was a matter of always keeping the cat close, firmly insisting that he “sat” and then rewarding him with food.

-Many cats are kept inside all of the time and may have an enclosed run to allow them to enjoy being outside.
+Many cats are indoor cats.
+Some may have an enclosed run to allow them to enjoy being outdoors.